hdharshana/Azure-DP-300-Preparation-Blog/docs/Plan and Implement Data Platform Resources/2022-07-02-Azure SQL Deployment Options.markdown

 * Infrastructure as a Service (IaaS)

-  SQL Server Azure VM allows installation of SQL Server into an Azure VM hosted in the cloud.
+  SQL Server Azure VM allows installation of SQL Server in an Azure VM hosted on the cloud.
 This is very similar to installing and maintaining SQL on an on-prem VM     with the added benefits of cloud resiliency, extensions and infrastructure availability.
 Applications get more granular control on the underlying VM, OS, and SQL
   Server instance when hosted on IaaS.
 This is a simpler migraton path if there are features that are incompatible with the PaaS model.
 However, this requires ongoing maintenance to keep the infrastructure up to date.